ThexXTURBOXx/Reforged/README.md

+# On Hold
+This project is on hold for now.<br>
+@ Everyone, who wants to contribute: **I won't help you in learning Java/Minecraft modding.
+If you want to contribute, learn it by _yourself_ as I did.
+If you aren't willing to do that, don't ask me if you may contribute.
+Only ask me, if you _really_ want to do this _completely_ on your own and already know the basics of how modding works**

 # Reforged

 [![Available](http://cf.way2muchnoise.eu/versions/reforged.svg)](https://minecraft.curseforge.com/projects/reforged) [![Downloads](http://cf.way2muchnoise.eu/full_241392_downloads.svg)](https://minecraft.curseforge.com/projects/reforged)<br>
 A successor (not port) of Balkon's Weapon Mod, will add primitive, medieval and some gunpowder weapons. <br>
 This successor has been created by Silvercatcher and ThexXTURBOXx. <br>